 Treme Neighbourhood Tour

 Discover the history of the oldest African American neighborhood in the United States on this tour of the Treme neighborhood in New Orleans.
-Stroll through tree-lined streets where Jazz was born, and see the famous Louis Armstrong Park and Congo Square.
+Stroll through the tree-lined streets where Jazz was born and see the famous Louis Armstrong Park and Congo Square.

 Treme Neighbourhood Tour

-At the scheduled time, we'll meet at 718 N Rampart St to begin our guided tour of Treme, known as New Orleans' African American neighborhood.
+At the scheduled time, we'll meet at 718 N Rampart St to start our guided tour of Treme, also known as New Orleans' African American neighborhood.
+We'll begin by exploring Congo Square and Louis Armstrong Park, delving into the history of this neighborhood where African Americans enjoyed freedom in the 18th century.
+The tour will reveal why this was so, along with other fascinating facts.

-The tour includes visits to important sites such as St. Augustine's Church, the first black Catholic church in the United States.
-We will discuss how freedom in this neighborhood was impacted post-Civil War and cover the history of the Ku Klux Klan and its persecutions in the district.
+Throughout the tour, we will visit significant historical sites such as St. Augustine's Church, the first black Catholic church in the United States.
+We will discuss the impact of the Civil War on the neighborhood and the history of the Ku Klux Klan's actions in the area.

-As we walk through the picturesque streets, we will observe the characteristic Creole houses and learn about the history of jazz, including its origins in the Treme district.
+We’ll walk through streets featuring characteristic architecture and explore "Creole" houses.
+Additionally, we will learn about the history of jazz, rooted in the Treme district.

 Prices